sethpuckett/flashcards/README.md

 ## Forking/Creating Your Own Flashcards

-Want to make your own flashcards or modify the app?
+Want to make your own flashcards or modify the app for your own use?
 Great!
-Here's how.

 ### Running the application